trinker/qdap/vignettes/qdap_vignette.md

 <h3 id="dict">Dictionaries and Word Lists</h3>

-Dictories/Wordlists utilized by qdap come from the found in the <a href="http://trinker.github.io/qdapDictionaries">qdapDictionaries</a> package.
+qdap utilizes the following dictionaries/wordlists from the <a href="http://trinker.github.io/qdapDictionaries">qdapDictionaries</a> package.

 <div class="textbox", style="background-color: #D6EFD6;">
 The following dictionaries/word lists are utilized by qdap (click to view more)